Braagaa/Twitter-Interface/README.md

 Running the App
 ---------------

-Once the configuration is set up, you can run it locally at port 3000.
+Once the configuration is set up, you can run it locally at port 3000 with __npm start__.